 Merry Christmas to all my readers old and new!
-I hope, despite everything that’s gone on this year, that you’re having a great Christmas.
-Once again, it’s time for the Coffee Spot Awards, now into their NINTH year!
-The Awards provide a chance for me to reflect on all the great places I’ve visited and to give them all some more well-deserved time in the limelight.
-As usual, there are 20 Awards, the shortlists published between now and New Year’s Eve, with the winners announced on New Year’s Day.
+Once again, it’s time for the Coffee Spot Awards, now into their TENTH year!
+The Awards allow me to reflect on all the great places I’ve written about this year and to give them all some more well-deserved time in the limelight.
+As usual, there are 20 Awards, the shortlists being publishing between now and New Year’s Eve, with the winners announced on New Year’s Day.

-Thanks to everyone who’s stuck with the Coffee Spot this year, following me on Twitter, liking my Facebook page, and looking at my Instagram pictures.
-While I do this for the love of coffee, it means a lot to me that so many of you take the time to read and comment on my writing.
+Thanks to everyone who’s shared some or all of the year with me by reading my posts on the Coffee Spot, following me on Twitter, liking my Facebook page, or looking at my Instagram pictures.
+While I do this for the love of coffee, it means a lot that you take the time to read and comment on my writing.
 Without you, it really would be pointless.

 Before we go on, let’s check out who won what in last year’s Awards in the gallery.

-Anyway, enough of the numbers.
-Let’s see what the award categories are this year.
+Anyway, enough of past trips and numbers.
+It’s time to introduce this year’s Coffee Spot Award categories.
 Don’t forget that as the shortlists for each Award are published between now and New Year’s Eve, you will be able to click on the Award title to see who is in the running.